 contactpoint_phone is a special attribute that is present in a custom trigger that is tied to a Customer Insights - Data profile.
 This attribute is used as a fallback in case the full Customer Insights - Data profile isn't available.
 Developers should include the customer's phone number in this attribute to ensure the customer can be reached by text messages even if their full profile information isn't available.

 Under the Data type drop-down, you'll find an Entity reference option.
 This option allows you to point to a specific entity, saving you from having to specify a list of attributes to capture

 Once the trigger is created, a code snippet is generated by the system.
 You can download the code snippet and share it with developers.
 Or, developers can access the snippet directly through the link provided by the app.

-To directly access the code snippet, developers will need access to the Dynamics 365 Marketing app.
+To directly access the code snippet, developers will need access to the Dynamics 365 Customer Insights - Journeys app.

-The code snippet enables a customer action on an external app or website to trigger a customer journey in real-time marketing.
+The code snippet enables a customer action on an external app or website to trigger a customer journey in Customer Insights - Journeys.
 For instance, when a customer clicks on the checkout button on an e-commerce website, the code kicks off an order confirmation customer journey using an “order confirmation” trigger that is invoked on the button click.
 By adding the code snippet, the developer simply connects the button click to the “order confirmation” trigger.

 Some integration of custom triggers can present security implications.
-The code snippet that is provided with the trigger contains an ingestion key that uniquely identifies the real-time marketing instance.
+The code snippet that is provided with the trigger contains an ingestion key that uniquely identifies the Customer Insights - Journeys instance.
 An attacker with access to the ingestion key could possibly send spurious triggers that can trigger unintended customer journeys.
 It's a good practice to: